esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 *Sourced from [Bernd L. Schmitz, Andrik J. Aschoff, Martin H.K.
 Hoffmann and Georg Grön, Advantages and Pitfalls in 3T MR Brain Imaging: A Pictorial Review ,American Journal of Neuroradiology October 2005, 26 (9) 2229-2237](https://www.ajnr.org/content/26/9/2229)*

 Different contrast levels make the caudate and thalami far more or less apparent.
-The radiomics of brain are different in terms of contrast, and probably some other parameters.
+The radiomics of these brain images are different in terms of contrast, and probably some other parameters, even though it is literally the same patient.

 We can't simply build a dataset based on unharmonized derived data.
 On the other hand, we may not have access to the images, to even guess how things are going differently.